equinixmetal-archive/packngo/CONTRIBUTING.md

 ### Acceptance Tests

-If you want to run tests against the actual Packet API, you must set envvar `PACKET_TEST_ACTUAL_API` to non-empty string for the `go test`.
+If you want to run tests against the actual Packet API, you must set the environment variable `PACKET_TEST_ACTUAL_API` to a non-empty string and set `PACKNGO_TEST_RECORDER` to `disabled`.
 The device tests wait for the device creation, so it's best to run a few in parallel.

 To run a particular test, you can do